 Dietetic interns will spend approximately three weeks in staff relief during their food service management and clinical nutrition rotation.

-Dietetic interns receive one week of vacation at the end of December each year.
+Dietetic interns receive one week of vacation the week of Thanksgiving and two weeks of vacation at the end of December for the 2021-22 year.
 Each dietetic intern may be expected to work some of the UC San Diego designated holidays (excluding Christmas, New Years and Thanksgiving).

 Following successful completion of the program, a Verification Statement of Completion will be provided the last week of internship.
 Interns are then eligible for “Active” membership in the Academy of Nutrition and Dietetics.
 Graduates are well-prepared and eligible to complete the Registration Exam for Dietitians through the Commission on Dietetic Registration (CDR).

-- The majority of internship experiences take place at UC San Diego Medical Center and Thornton Hospital, both located in San Diego
+- The majority of internship experiences will take place at our three hospitals, including: UC San Diego Medical Center - Hillcrest, Jacobs Medical Center, and Sulpizio Cardiovascular Center

-- UC San Diego Medical Center is a 386-bed hospital and primary hospital for the University of California San Diego School of Medicine
+- UC San Diego Health Medical Center – Hillcrest is a 390-bed hospital

-- Sulpizio Cardiovascular Center provides inpatient heart and stroke care in single cutting edge location
+- Sulpizio Cardiovascular Center provides inpatient heart and stroke care in a single location